-‘Elegy’ by Carol Ann Duffy is a sixteen line poem that is separated into two sets of eight lines, or octaves.
+‘Elegy’ by Carol Ann Duffy is a sixteen line poem that is separated into two sets of eight lines or octaves.
 It appears in Duffy’s 2005 anthology, Rapture.
 Duffy has not chosen to give this poem a specific pattern of rhyme but that does not mean that it lacks unity.
-The entire piece is centred around the future death of the speaker’s lover, and how this person’s bodily remains would reference the time they spent together.
+The entire piece is centered around the future death of the speaker’s lover, and how this person’s bodily remains would reference the time they spent together.
 To everyone else though, the bones and remnants of flesh would be meaningless.

-Throughout the poem there are a number of words that reference the physical body.
+Throughout the poem, there are a number of words that reference the physical body.
 These include “flesh,” “bones” “fingers,” “skull” and “blood.”
 While Duffy’s speaker might be romanticizing the physical parts of her relationship, she accepts what death will bring.
 She understands fully that every physical piece of her lover’s body, and her own body, will eventually be reduced to “brittle things.”

-Another technique used to unify the lines of the text is anaphora, or the repetition of words at the beginning lines.
+Another technique used to unify the lines of the text is anaphora or the repetition of words at the beginning lines.
 The repetition is clearest between lines four and six of the first stanza, all of which begin with “which.”
 There is also a great deal of repetition within the lines of the poem itself.
 The word, “you,” is used fifteen times in the sixteen lines of the poem, making it very clear that the speaker has a specific listener in mind.

 The word ‘elegy’ refers to a poem, which can be read in full here, of serious reflection, or more importantly a lament for the dead.
 In this case, the elegy is for Duffy’s lover that was lost to death, and her reactions and reflections on this.
 To begin, the bones are described as ‘brittle’, as though her lover was fragile, even precious to her, although fragile things are easily broken.
 Duffy then describes how beautiful the fingers are in their ‘little rings’, which could be a reference to a couple of things.